06 May Current and Upcoming Exhibition

 This winter, the Museum is delighted to introduce a new exhibition of Irish label art from the 1890s to the 1990s.
 Included are vibrant examples of labels for minerals, beers, whiskies, hotels, linens, groceries, and pharmacies.
 The important part of Ireland’s material culture has been overlooked and this will be the first exhibition of its kind in Ireland.

 Many of Ireland’s designers of label art are anonymous artists.
 It is collections like this one that really preserve their work: their memory lives on in their layouts, lettering, illustration and filigree.
 Through this exhibition, McCormack aims to inspire people to think about design in Ireland in the early 20th century and how it was more vibrant, diverse and sophisticated than many might imagine.
 The exhibition also explores the social, cultural, political and technological changes that influenced their production and proliferation.

-The exhibition is now open, and admission is free of charge.
+The exhibition is now open and runs until the end of March 2023, and admission is free of charge.

 Grand Stuff is supported by the Department of Tourism, Culture, Arts, Sport, Gaeltacht and Media.